-FatBest The best fatality estimate for the given conflict-year.
+5 10 1 The best fotality estimate for the given conflict year Integer FatBest The best fatality estimate for the given conflict-year.
 Integer This is an automatic aggregation (summing) of all the Best figures for all incidents reported for the given conflict-year in the UCDP Georeferenced Event Dataset.
 FatLow The low fatality estimate for the given conflict-year.
-Integer This is an automatic aggregation (summing) of all the Low figures for all incidents reported for the given conflict-year in the UCDP Georeferenced Event Dataset.
+Integer This is an automatic aggregation (aumming) of all the This is an automatic aggregation (summing) of all the Low figures for all incidents reported for the given conflict-year in the UCDP Georeferenced Event Dataset.
 FatHigh The high fatality estimate for the given conflict-year.
-Integer This is an automatic aggregation (summing) of all the High figures for all incidents reported for the given conflict-year in the UCDP Georeferenced Event Dataset.
-Location The countries where fighting took place in the conflict- year.
-Comma-separated if multiple. string WARNING : This variable SHOULD NEVER be used for any geographical or spatial analyses of conflict as the distribution of violence as well as the relative magnitude of violence by country is not captured.
+Integer U - This is an automatic aggregation (summing) of all the High figures for all incidents reported for the given Location conflict-year in the UCDP Georeferenced Event Dataset.
+The countries where fighting took place in the conflict- string LOCATION year.
+Comma-separated if multiple.
+String WARNING: This variable SHOULD NEVER be used for any geographical or spatial analyses of conflict as the distribution of violence as well as the relative magnitude of violence by country is not captured.
+In effect a country is listed here if even one dead in the given conflict has occurred in that country. , In fact, UCDP provides much better geographic coverage of conflict (including distribution of violence for each conflict and each country) in the UCDP Georeferenced Event Dataset (GED).
+Scoreichered Event Dataset (SED).
+Like the UCDP Non-State Conflict Dataset, GED is global and covers the same period (1989-2017).
+GWNo The Gleditsch and Ward code for the countries where string fighting took place in the conflict-year.
+Comma- separated if multiple.
+WARNING: This variable SHOULD NEVER be used for any geographical or spatial analyses of conflict as the distribution of violence as well as the relative magnitude of violence by country is not captured.
 In effect a country is listed here if even one dead in the given conflict has occurred in that country.
 In fact, UCDP provides much better geographic coverage of conflict (including distribution of violence for each conflict and each country) in the UCDP Georeferenced Event Dataset (GED).
-Like the UCDP Non-State Conflict Dataset, GED is global and covers the same period (1989-2016).
-GWNo The Gleditsch and Ward code for the countries where fighting took place in the conflict-year.
-Commaseparated if multiple. string WARNING : This variable SHOULD NEVER be used for any geographical or spatial analyses of conflict as the distribution of violence as well as the relative magnitude of violence by country is not captured.
-In effect a country is listed here if even one dead in the given conflict has occurred in that country.
-In fact, UCDP provides much better geographic coverage of conflict (including distribution of violence for each conflict and each country) in the UCDP Georeferenced Event Dataset (GED).
+Like the UCDP Non-State Conflict Dataset, GED is global and covers the same period (1989-2017).

-Like the UCDP Non-State Conflict Dataset, GED is global and covers the same period (1989-2016).
-Region The continents (regions) where fighting took place: string Version The version of the dataset: 17.1 float
+Region The continents (regions) where fighting took place: string Version The version of the dataset: 18.1 float